dixankur/CAM-Automation-System/README_FOR_NON_TECHNICAL_USERS.md

 # 🏛️ CAM Automation System - Simple Setup Guide

-## 📧 You've Received This Project Via Email - Here's How to Run It!

-**Don't worry if you're not technical - this guide is written for everyone!**

 ---

 ## 🎯 What This System Does
 This is a **Banking Document Automation System** that:
-- ✅ Processes loan documents automatically
+-  Processes loan documents automatically
-- ✅ Has an AI chat assistant to help users
+-  Has an AI chat assistant to help users
-- ✅ Creates legal forms automatically
+-  Creates legal forms automatically
-- ✅ Tracks all activities for compliance
+-  Tracks all activities for compliance
-- ✅ Works like a real banking system (but it's a demo)
+-  Works like a real banking system (but it's a demo)

 ---